 Poor sleep can have a negative impact on several aspects of health.
-Many of the major restorative functions in the body (muscle growth, tissue repair, protein synthesis and the release of growth hormones) occur during sleep so it is vital to our bodies’ optimum functioning.
+Many of the major restorative functions in the body (muscle growth, tissue repair, protein synthesis, and the release of growth hormones) occur during sleep so it is vital to our bodies’ optimum functioning.

 In the long term, chronic sleep deprivation may lead to myriad health problems.
 It’s not all gloom and doom, though, as many health issues exacerbated by lack of good quality sleep also improve if sleep is enhanced.
 Here are some of the major issues that could be made worse by inadequate or inferior sleep:

 Lack of sleep is linked to weight gain and people who sleep for less than six hours a night are more likely to have a higher Body Mass Index.
-Sleep deprivation is now considered as much as a risk factor for obesity as overeating and lack of exercise.
+Sleep deprivation is now considered as much a risk factor for obesity as overeating and lack of exercise.

 In addition, too little sleep increases the product of other hormones – cortisol, the stress hormone, and insulin – both of which lead to the storage of fat.

-We also need a balance of hormones which regulate appetite, namely leptin and ghrelin.
+We also need a balance of hormones that regulate appetite, namely leptin and ghrelin.
 Too little sleep leads to an excess of ghrelin which stimulates appetite and not enough leptin, the hormone that helps your brain recognises when you are full.
 All of this leads to weight gain and, eventually, obesity.

 Closely linked to obesity, diabetes can be triggered by a chronic lack of sleep as it influences the way the body processes glucose and carbohydrates.
 Less sleep leads the body to process glucose more slowly by affecting the production of insulin.
 The body’s reaction to sleep loss can resemble insulin resistance, a precursor to diabetes.
 Insulin’s job is to help the body use glucose for energy.
 In insulin resistance, cells fail to use the hormone efficiently, resulting in high blood sugar and eventually diabetes.